northdata/api/doc/data-api-userguide/data-api-userguide.md

 If this parameter is set, the best matching company is chosen using reasonable probability tresholds.

-### Identifying a company by register ID and court city
+### Identifying a company by register ID (and court city if Germany)

+In most supported countries, companies can be simply identified by register ID.
+The format of the register ID varies by country (see [Appendix H: Register IDs in supported countries](#appendix-h-register-ids-in-supported-countries)).

 German companies that are registered with the German Handelsregister may be identified with their Handelsregister ID and the court city (where the register is located).
 The combination uniquely identifies a company: